 The idea for Rely-a-light began in 2009 during the worst ice storm that the south has seen in 25 years.
 At the time, our product had no name, no company or employees behind it, we were just an idea.
 My father who suffered from Alzheimer’s lived with my husband and me.
 He also had COPD, a chronic lung condition, and was on oxygen 24 hours a day.
 We all knew the ice storm was coming and the weather predictions were only a few hours off, instead of mid-afternoon, we were plunged into darkness on a cold February night around 9:30 pm.
 My father was already in bed but when his TV went off he got up to investigate, got tangled in his oxygen tubing and fell.
 Thankfully he was ok, but it put our thoughts in motion.
 How could we prevent this from happening again?
 What if he had been badly hurt and lived alone?
 How many people fumble around in the dark during a power outage?
 How many power outages do we have a year?
 Benjamin Franklin once said, “Necessity is the mother of invention.”
 He was right.
 Rely-a-light was born that week at the kitchen table during the daylight hours, as we were out of power for 6 days.
 My husband and business partner, his background in electrical contracting, came up with the electrical configuration and materials from junk in our garage.
 My background is in Interior Design and together we designed our product.
-We have four children, two grandchildren, a wonderful daughter-in-law and a very talented son-in-law, all very supportive..
+We have four children, four grandchildren, a wonderful daughter-in-law and a very talented son-in-law, all very supportive..

 The next year was filled with obstacles that slowed us down in the development of our product.
 My father passed away, I was diagnosed with cancer and then 8 months later with Parkinson’s disease.
 But we didn’t stop, throughout this time we continued to improve our prototype and finally applied for our patents.